 However, a new product launch always brings with it certain hurdles.

-There are technical risks and big decisions to make about the user experience and rollout.
+There are technical risks and big decisions about the user experience and rollout.
 As a large and established bank, BNP wanted to address all possible challenges before going live.

 The key challenges for BNP Paribas biometric payment card were as follows:

-- Making the right decisions about the enrolment process and its location – at home or the branch?
+Making the right decisions about the enrolment process and location – at home or the branch?

 The BNPP biometric card: from pilot to commercial rollout